 It doesn’t matter if you’ve written the best book in the world if no one knows about it.
 Well sure, congrats, you’ve written the best book in the world but if you are hoping to make any money off it (tawdry I know), you’re going to have to start marketing it.

 At the base of everything you are going to need a rock to stand on.
 A little lump of mud that is yours and yours alone.
 When my husband and I opened our first bookshop, it was a rented room.
 Things were going really well but then the landlord wanted to expand their own premises and required their room back.
 We had to really scramble to find new premises, the business was going well and we didn’t want to close.
 We found a tiny place and I mean tiny.
-At roughly eight foot by six foot it was probably record breakingly small, but it had the best view in the world.
+At roughly eight foot by six foot it was probably record breakingly small, but it had the best view in the world. perched on the edge of a Georgian harbour I would spend the day looking out past square-rigged ships, to sea.
 We spent two lovely years in there and then the landlord put the rent up to silly figures and we started looking around again.

 This time we decided to buy our own place.
 Our own scrap of mud.
 We’ve been here thirteen years now, twenty metres from the sea and it suits us just fine.
 No rent increases, no landlords needing to reclaim the ground we stand on.